 To ensure the therapist really hits the spot, you can expect an initial assessment so you get a tailored plan.

-Lots of different movements are involved in a sports massage including: Swedish style massage, stroking, kneading, compression, friction, striking, vibration, gliding, stretching, percussion and trigger points.
+Lots of different movements are involved in a sports massage including: Swedish style, stroking, kneading, compression, friction, striking, vibration, gliding, stretching, percussion and trigger points.

 The ultimate aim of a sports massage is to improve athletic performance.
 However, don’t rule it out if you’re not a sporty person!